 The Nigerian Civil Aviation Authority, NCAA, is now probing the conditions that led to a man being airlifted from a busy road in Benin City, Edo State.

-The NCAA held that its attention had been drawn to the recent incident which gained a lot of buzz on social media network, thus leading to the rolling out of stories by most news portals.
+The NCAA held that its attention had been drawn to the recent incident which gained a lot of buzz on social media networks, thus leading to the rolling out of stories by most news portals.

 In a recent video that went viral on social media, a helicopter was seen landing on a busy road between cars stuck in a traffic jam and picking up a yet to be identified man.